138paulmiller/Mancala-AI-Bot/README.md

 We used:
 - Minimax with Alpha-Beta Pruning
 - Monte-Carlo Tree Search
-- Genetic Algorithm with binary encoded moves
+- Evolutionary Algorithm with binary encoded moves

 The algortihms we used vary in the method of deciding.
-For example, our Minimax, Monte-Carlo and Genetic algorithms make use of traversing current game tree.
+For example, our Minimax, Monte-Carlo and Evolutionary algorithms make use of traversing current game tree.
 However, both of the searching algorithms use different heuristics to limit the state space being search.
 The state space for an entire game is very large, and running an exhaustive search on the entire game tree will run in about O(6^n) time.
 Where n is number of total turns, where each player has at most 6 choices.
 A naive exhaustive searching algorithm for this is completely inefficient, so adding a maximum lookahead depth allows us to bound the search space for our algorithms making them run in a reasonable enough time to play against.

 ### Heuristics